 What does it cover?

-This depends on the particular terms of your insurance, so always check the fine print and ask your provider for specifics if you are unsure.
+This depends on the particular terms of your insurance, so always check your policy documents and ask your provider for specifics if you are unsure.

-Some contents insurance, like esure, provides cover on a new for old basis – this means they will give you the value to replace an item at today’s prices.
+Some contents insurance, like esure, provides cover on a new for old basis – this means they will cover you for the value to replace an item at today’s prices.

 As our cover is new for old, it’s important, when calculating your contents sum insured, to use the retail cost of these items if purchased new, not the current value.